michagodfrey/michagodfrey/README.md

 ## 👀 What can I do?

-- I use HTML, CSS, SASS, JavaScript and React to build the front end of web pages.
+- I use HTML, CSS, sass/scss, JavaScript and React to build the front end of web pages.

 ## 🌱 What am I learning?